 Fine Motor Skills

-As a child develops, they can hold and manipulate tools (eg. spoons, pencils or scissors) in a controlled manner.
+As a child develops their fine motor ability, they can hold and manipulate tools (eg. spoons, pencils or scissors) in a controlled manner.
 For precise control, this requires the use of the thumb, index and third fingers to hold the tool and some stability of the fourth and fifth fingers.